ryang-phunware/maas-ads-ios-sdk/README.md

 Integration
 ----------

-The MaaS Advertising SDK allows developers to serve many types of ads, including banner, interstitial, AdPrompt and video ads.
+The MaaS Advertising SDK allows developers to serve many types of ads, including banner, interstitial and video ads.

 ### Initialization